frc1418/2016-UI/README.md

 [Leon Tan](https://github.com/lleontan), our lead UI student, but it is now maintained by the RobotPy project so that other teams can benefit from our work.

+Please note that this version of the UI is designed for a 1366x530 resolution.
+Since it's not designed to be responsive, you may have to play around with the CSS a bit to make it fit your screen.

 Running the code
 ================